How to Translate Your Ministry Experience for Corporate Jobs: Step-by-Step Guide for Former Pastors (part 2)

 Overview

-Today’s issue is part 2 of 2, following up from last week where we talked about aligning your vocational ministry experience to match the job you want.
-Alignment is great, but structure and wording matters as well.
+Today’s issue is part 2 of 2, following up from last week, where we talked about aligning your vocational ministry experience to match the job you want.
+Alignment is great, but structure and wording matter as well.
 If you want to show your marketable skills that make you stand out from the sea of hundreds and thousands of applicants out there, this matters.
 Let’s dive in.

 Today's Ministry To Marketplace Minute: